denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 I added two additional input variables to this file: `DATA_DISK_SIZE` and `SNAPSHOT_ID`.

-The `DATA_DISK_SIZE` variable allows you to specify the desired size of the data `EBS` volume.
+The `DATA_DISK_SIZE` variable allows you to specify the desired size of `EBS` data volume.
 By default, it is set to 16, matching the size of the `root` device.
 ```
 DATA_DISK_SIZE:
   description: 'Override EC2 data EBS volume size (GB)'